1951 Brooklyn by-election: Background

 The by-election was caused by the death of incumbent MP Peter Fraser, who had been prime minister until the 1949 general election, on 17 December 1950 after a long illness.
 Labour's deputy leader, Walter Nash deliberately brought the election of leader to replace Fraser to before the by-election so that if the Labour candidate was successful they would be unable to either participate or contest the position as only elected members of the caucus were eligible to stand.
 His decision caused a heated debate in caucus, though it was eventually voted for by a caucus majority of two to proceed with the early vote.

 Candidates

 Communist Party

 The Communist Party (CPNZ) initially offered not to contest the by-election, approaching the Labour Party to withdraw in their favour on condition that Labour adopt several CPNZ policy platforms, notably an immediate withdrawal of New Zealand troops from the Korean War.
 Labour (who supported the Korean War) rebuffed the offer so the CPNZ ran a candidate.
 Connie Birchfield, their candidate for Brooklyn in 1949, was selected to stand again.

 Labour Party

-The Labour Party selected its president, former cabinet minister Arnold Nordmeyer, who had lost his seat of in 1949.
-He was the sole nominee and therefore selected unopposed.
-There was initially speculation that the president of the branch Frank Kitts might stand.
-Kitts was a Wellington City Councillor and Labour's mayoral candidate in 1950, who was only narrowly defeated.
+Initial speculation was that former cabinet minister and current party president Arnold Nordmeyer, who had lost his seat of in 1949, would likely be Labour's candidate.
+Three other names were also speculated as possible Labour nominees: